 It is considered a thought disorder, since key symptoms include paranoid ideation, cognitive distortions, and disconnected insight.
 It can often be recognized by others because individuals with the disorder demonstrate odd, eccentric behaviors and a lack of understanding of how their actions impact others.
 They may dress in unusual ways or demonstrate peculiar behaviors.

-It can have similar symptoms to Schizophrenia, yet is considered less severe.
-Individuals with Schizotypal Personality Disorder can experience symptoms of psychosis, yet the episodes are often shorter, less extreme and intense, or less frequent.
-One distinction between the disorders is that those with Schizotypal symptoms can gain awareness of their psychosis or delusions, where those with Schizophrenia are unable to separate such symptoms from reality.
+It can have similar symptoms to schizophrenia, yet is considered less severe.
+Individuals with schizotypal personality disorder can experience symptoms of psychosis, yet the episodes are often shorter, less extreme and intense, or less frequent.
+One distinction between the disorders is that those with schizotypal symptoms can gain awareness of their psychosis or delusions, where those with schizophrenia are unable to separate such symptoms from reality.

 Individuals tend to be diagnosed through the treatment of co-morbid mental health disorders or other presenting health issues.
-Individuals who are treated for Schizotypal Personality Disorder can be prescribed antipsychotic medications used to treat Schizophrenia.
+Those who are treated for schizotypal personality disorder can be prescribed antipsychotic medications used to treat schizophrenia.
 Symptoms can be reduced through medication and therapeutic treatments.
 However, due to the nature of the thought disorder symptoms, compliance with medication can also be a challenge unless individuals are in a controlled treatment setting.